Introduction to Project Documentation

 - Project Budget – Most important document mentions the total cost and returns expected from the budget.

-- Status Report – It mentions completion status and milestones, and next milestones.
+- Status Report – It mentions the completion status and milestones and the next milestones.

-- QA Reports – Quality assurance reports are important because you go over all the basic criteria before implementation.
+- QA Reports – Quality assurance reports are essential because you go over all the basic criteria before implementation.

-Thus it is clear that project documents are of immense importance in the successful completion of a project.
+Thus it is clear that project documents are of immense importance in successfully completing a project.
 Project documents should be clear, simple, relevant, and up to the mark.
 Each project is different in terms of size, scope, deliverables, and life cycle.
 These project documents should be appropriate for the project in question.

 Recommended Articles

 This has been a guide to Project Documentation.
-Here we have discussed the key stages in the life cycle of a project, documents of the project that arise in day-to-day projects.
+Here we have discussed the key stages in the life cycle of a project and documents of the project that arise in day-to-day projects.
 You can also go through our other suggested articles to learn more –